mrl00/mrl00/README.md

 ### 💬 Let's Connect

-Feel free to reach out if you'd like to talk about **functional programming**, Rust, Go, backend architecture, or any tech topic!
+Feel free to reach out if you'd like to talk about **programming**, Rust, Go, backend architecture, or any tech topic!